ucsf-wynton/wynton-website-hpc/docs/howto/jupyter.md

 [alice@{{ site.devel.name }} ~]$
 ```

-Then launch a new Jupyter notebook running on the development node:
+Then launch a new Jupyter Notebook running on the development node:

 ```sh
 [alice@{{ site.devel.name }}]$ jupyter notebook --port 8890